-Many of you have written asking me what camera I use and I thought this would be a good time to tell you.
+Many of you have written asking me what camera and camera gear I use to take photos for my blog.
 I have never written a post about it before, because I do not consider myself a good photographer – yet!
 But it is my mission to try to get better every day so that I can rock every shot and not just some of them.

-I started blogging with a point and shoot and then upgraded when blogging became full-time.
+I started blogging with a point and shoot camera and then upgraded when I became a full-time blogger.
 I purchased a Canon 60D with a 50 mm 1.8 lens.
 I no longer have the 1.8 lens because I dropped it and it broke.
 I learned my lesson the hard way and now am very careful when handling them.
 It cost more to have it fixed, so I upgraded to a 50 mm 1.4.

 I have taken many classes online, read many manuals, and spent hours looking over photography web sites to better understand all the concepts of using a camera from light, lenses, to the best equipment to use.